awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-email-sender.md

 You can enable the `CustomEmailSender` Lambda trigger using a Lambda function\.

 **Step 1: Create a Lambda function**
 Create a Lambda function for the `CustomEmailSender` trigger\.
-Amazon Cognito uses the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html) to encrypt the secrets \(temporary passwords or authorization codes\)\.
+Amazon Cognito uses the [AWS encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html) to encrypt the secrets \(temporary passwords or authorization codes\)\.

 **Step 2: Create an encryption key in AWS KMS**
 Create an encryption key in AWS KMS\.
 This key will be used to encrypt temporary passwords and authorization codes that Amazon Cognito generates\.
 You can then decrypt these secrets in the custom sender Lambda function to be able to send them to the end user in plaintext\.